Country : Canada (Quebec) Label : Indépendant Genres and styles : Experimental / Hip Hop / Jazz Year : 2025

 · by Frédéric Cardin

-After Code Noir released last January and shortlisted for the Polaris Prize, the Canadian artist based in Montreal, Quinton Barnes, quickly returns with another album, aesthetically completely different from the previous one.
+After Code Noir was released last January and shortlisted for the Polaris Prize, the Canadian artist based in Montreal, Quinton Barnes, quickly returns with another album, aesthetically completely different from the previous one.
 Black Noise takes us much further downstream, into an ultra-queer stylistic sea.
-Between Code Noir and Black Noise, a vast expanse that encompasses Barnes’s highly diverse musical tastes.
+Between Code Noir and Black Noise, a vast expanse that encompasses Barnes’ highly diverse musical tastes.

 If Code Noir is a gem of sophisticated and innovative contemporary R’n’B/Soul, Black Noise is an astral adventure with cosmic and mystical accents.
 Quinton Barnes’ music seems to know no boundaries, without ever falling into the trap of disjointed patchwork.
 The Montreal artist amalgamates hip-hop, free jazz, contemporary (classical) music, post-rock, electronic experimentation, and spoken word into a well of creative gravity.
 Just look at the instrumentation to understand that all this smells of educated refinement, but in no way pretentious.
 Take Movement 7, for example, based on a post-classical piano piece and featuring guitar squeals and synth tones accompanying Barnes’ delicate but agile hip hop.
 Superb.
 Or Black Orpheus, the album’s masterpiece, nearly 10 minutes of cloudy music where dreamlike atmospheres, lyrical violin solos, a wind instrument that I can’t identify, spoken word, and a bit of clever minimalism all come together.
 Awesome.